 Customers board the plane based on boarding group (A, B, or C) and number (1-60).
 Boarding positions are assigned when you check in and will be displayed on your boarding pass.

-General boarding starts with Business Select customers, who are guaranteed positions at the front of the A Group, followed by Rapid Rewards tier Members and the remaining Customers in the A Group, families with children under age 5, then groups B and C. Learn more about our boarding process.
+General boarding starts with Business Select customers, who are guaranteed positions at the front of the A Group, followed by Rapid Rewards tier Members and the remaining Customers in the A Group, families with children age six and under, then groups B and C. Learn more about our boarding process.

 We have an open seating policy, so feel free to sit in any available seat when you get onboard.